Frequently Asked Questions

 There is no right to free legal assistance in civil proceedings.
 Some litigants proceed pro se; that is, they represent themselves before the court.

 How can I check on the status of my case?
-Can I review case files? back to top
+Can I review case files? |

 Your lawyer, who likely is familiar with local court practice, is your best resource.
 Generally, all documents filed with a court are public records and are available through the clerk's office.
 By way of exception, some documents are sealed by special court order, and some documents are confidential by operation of law, such as grand jury materials and criminal files relating to juveniles.